 Clean bodied 1985 Toyota 4Runner

-With the shop being busy as usual, we haven’t posted a build thread in a while.
+With the shop being busy as usual, and everyone around here still trying to rebuild after the flooding, we haven’t posted a build thread in a while.
 Thought it might be about time to change that.
 I have been looking for a clean, unmodified first generation 4runner to replace the little blue shop truck.
-After a long search I purchased this 1985 4Runner off another member of this forum.
+After a long search I purchased this 1985 4Runner off another local forum.
 It was fairly clean, only some minor rust damage in the rear fenders, had low miles (125K), but had an engine in it that had dropped its timing chain.
 Since it needed the work, the price was right, so I jumped on it.

 Here are a few photos of it as I originally found it:

 The 4Runner must be in decent condition as it started attracting a lot of attention.
 People were stopping in to inquire about it.
 One of those people is a very good friend and client.
 He was able to convince me that he needed/wanted it more than I did, and made me an offer I couldn’t refuse.
 Then we sat down and figured out a build plan for it based on his budget.
 He has some pretty lofty (read expensive) goals, so the plan includes a couple different phases that can be completed as funds become available.